beatriznegreiros/fuzzycorr/README.md

 This repository contains the work developed during a Master Thesis on Fuzzy-Kappa map comparison to assess the performance of hydro-morphodynamic models.

-Further improvements are being done and the project will be available at the end of October.
+Further improvements are being done and the final code will be available at the end of October.

 - For usage please read the Lincense terms.